kontena/chpharos/README.md

 ### From the command line

-To install from the command line, use:
+To install from the command-line, use:

 ```
 curl -s https://get.pharos.sh | sudo bash